ricardomm7/leaflink/docs/sprintC/us025/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Vehicle and Equipment fleet manager (VFM), I wish to register a vehicle including Vin, Brand, Model, Type, Tare Weight, Gross Weight, Current Km, Register Date, Acquisition Date, and Maintenance/Check-up Frequency (in km).
+As a Green Space Manager (GSM), I want to cancel an entry in the Agenda to manage and update task statuses effectively.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->  To register a vehicle is required some attributes.
-The person who register the vehicles is the fleet manager (VFM) and the vehicle is saved by in system.
+> The person who cancels the entries in the Agenda is the GSM, and the entry status is updated in the system.
->  All the listed vehicle registration attributes are mandatory for successful registration.
-The system should not allow registration with missing information.
+> A canceled task should not be deleted but rather change its state.

 **From the client clarifications:**

 > **Question:** To register a vehicle is necessary all attributes ?